okx/okexchain-docs/docs/resources/service-providers.md

 The Rest API documents gather all the available endpoints that you can use to interact with your full node.
 It can be found [here](https://documenter.getpostman.com/view/1112175/SzS5u6bE?version=latest).

-To give more flexibility to developers, the OEC community has included the ability to generate unsigned transactions, [sign](https://documenter.getpostman.com/view/1112175/SzS5u6bE?version=latest#03709c4f-d620-4fef-a36a-f9cb97e909b8) and [broadcast](https://documenter.getpostman.com/view/1112175/SzS5u6bE?version=latest#03709c4f-d620-4fef-a36a-f9cb97e909b8) them with different API endpoints.
+To give more flexibility to developers, the OKC community has included the ability to generate unsigned transactions, [sign](https://documenter.getpostman.com/view/1112175/SzS5u6bE?version=latest#03709c4f-d620-4fef-a36a-f9cb97e909b8) and [broadcast](https://documenter.getpostman.com/view/1112175/SzS5u6bE?version=latest#03709c4f-d620-4fef-a36a-f9cb97e909b8) them with different API endpoints.
 This allows service providers to use their own signing mechanism for instance.

-## OEC SDK Transaction Signing
+## OKC SDK Transaction Signing

-OEC SDK transaction signing is a fairly simple process.
+OKC SDK transaction signing is a fairly simple process.

-Every OEC transaction has a canonical JSON representation.
+Every OKC transaction has a canonical JSON representation.
 The `exchaincli` and Stargate REST interfaces provide canonical JSON representations of transactions and their  “broadcast” functions will encode translations through amino (a protobuf-like encoder/decoder).

 Things to know when signing messages: